 top of page

-Ministry of Foreign Affairs and Trade (MFAT) commissioned Future Partners to undertake a Strategic Evaluation of its development programme (also known as the Four-Year Plan) in the Cook Islands from 2015 to 2021, focusing on 2018-21 and the impact of COVID-19 on the Cook Islands’ economic and social wellbeing.
-The Evaluation was designed to provide a strong evidence base and deeper understanding of the impact of MFAT’s contribution to Cook Islands’ development priorities over this period.
+The Ministry of Foreign Affairs and Trade (MFAT) engaged Future Partners to carry out a Strategic Evaluation of its development programme in the Cook Islands, covering the years 2015 to 2021.
+This evaluation focused on the period from 2018 to 2021, particularly assessing the impacts of COVID-19 on the Cook Islands' economic and social well-being.
+The aim was to develop a robust evidence base to better understand MFAT’s contributions to the Cook Islands' development priorities.

 A group of eight people standing inside a building